-While most distributors at least pay lip-service to the importance of training, too many think of it as something just for new employees or as an expensive line item to cut when budgets get tight.
+While most distributors understand the importance of training, too many think of it as something just for new employees or as an expensive line item to cut when budgets get tight.
 The reality is that training is an investment in your company’s future success.

 Fundamental changes in the business economy are making training more important than ever.
 Training is critical to: